Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 - Iowa State has three wins against the spread in six games this year.

-- This season, the Cyclones have two against the spread wins in three games as a favorite of 7 points or more.
+- The Cyclones have been favored by 7 points or more three times this season and have covered the spread in two of them.

-- Iowa State has eclipsed the over/under in 60% of its opportunities this year (three times in five games with a set point total).
+- Iowa State's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

-- Iowa State is 3-1 against the spread and 3-1 overall in games when it scores more than 19.5 points.
+- Iowa State is 3-1 against the spread and 3-1 overall this season when the team records more than 19.5 points.

-- Iowa State is 3-2 against the spread and 4-2 overall when the team piles up over 307.2 yards.
+- In games that Iowa State churns out more than 307.2 yards, the team is 3-2 against the spread and 4-2 overall.

-- This year, the Cyclones have six turnovers, two fewer than the Cowboys have takeaways (8).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.